hotkit/django-fost-authn/README.markdown

 # Running tests #

-For best results create a virtualenv, then initialise it with test.pip.:

-    mkvirtualenv django-fost-authn
-    pip install -r test.pip

-Run the tests using:

-    ./runtest
+To create virtual environments for running the tests you can execute `test-projects/make-virtual-environments`.
+To run the tests execute `runtests`.